-Based on the discussion above, there is a notable absence of effective methodology and set of metrics to assess the SVI 's representativeness of environmental information, not just relying on SVI locations but also by delving into \textit{\textbf{feature-level coverage}}.
-The assessment should examine the discrepancies and biases between SVI covered feature information to its real-world distribution, and address the uncertainty introduced by different SVI metadata, their practical usage, and the complexity of urban environment.
-Some existing studies only explore the stability and sensitivity of SVI in proxying environment features (e.g. building, sky, and greenery), and under varying metadata settings such as different image formats and projection methods \citep{biljecki_sensitivity_2023}, different image collection intervals \citep{kim_examination_2023}, from pedestrian and vehicle perspectives and different directions~\citep{ki_bridging_2023}.
-However, whether stable or not, the degree to which SVI-based environmental measurement correspond to actual environmental features is still undetermined.
+In spite of the importance, there is a notable absence of effective methodology and set of metrics to assess the SVI's representativeness of environmental information, not just relying on a general coverage analysis inferred from SVI locations but also by diving into \textit{\textbf{element-level coverage}}.
+The assessment should examine the discrepancies and biases between SVI covered element information to its real-world distribution, and address the uncertainty introduced by different SVI metadata, their practical usage, and the complexity of urban environment.
+Some existing studies only explore the stability and sensitivity of SVI in proxying environmental elements (e.g. building, sky, and greenery), and under varying metadata settings such as different image formats and projection methods \citep{biljecki_sensitivity_2023}, different image collection intervals \citep{kim_examination_2023}, from pedestrian and vehicle perspectives and different directions~\citep{ki_bridging_2023}.
+However, whether stable or not, the degree to which SVI-based environmental measurement correspond to actual environmental elements is still undetermined.
 This lack of knowledge suggests a need for further and more surgical research that departs from the general SVI data quality studies or sensitivity research, to understand the extent and limitations of SVI in providing a comprehensive view of urban environments.

 With the above elaborated gaps and research ideas, the main research questions we seek to answer in this paper are: \begin{quotation}